-Ser vices that our plan pays for What you must pay ĕ Abdominal aortic aneurysm screening \$0 We pay for a one-time ultrasound screening for people at risk.
+Services that our plan pays for What you must pay ~ Abdominal aortic aneurysm screening \$0 We pay for a one-time ultrasound screening for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 Acupuncture \$0 We pay for up to two outpatient acupuncture services in any one calendar month, or more often if they are medically necessary.
-We also pay for up to 12 acupuncture visits in 90 days if you have chronic low back pain, defined as: lasting 12 weeks or longer; not specific (having no systemic cause that can be identified, such as not associated with metastatic, inflammatory, or infectious disease); not associated with surgery; and not associated with pregnancy.
-In addition, we pay for an additional 8 sessions of acupuncture for chronic low back pain if you show improvement.
+We also pay for up to 12 acupuncture visits in 90 days if you have chronic low back pain, defined as: lasting 12 weeks or longer; not specific (having no systemic cause that can be identified, such as not associated with metastatic, inflammatory, or infectious disease); • not associated with surgery; and not associated with pregnancy.
+In addition, we pay for an additional eight sessions of acupuncture for chronic low back pain if you show improvement.
 You may not get more than 20 acupuncture treatments for chronic low back pain each year.
-Acupuncture treatments for chronic low back pain must be stopped if you don't get better or if you get worse.
+Acupuncture treatments must be stopped if you don't get better or if you get worse.
 Please call 1-800-678-9133 for more information.

-Ser vices that our plan pays for What you must pay Alcohol misuse screening and counseling \$0 We pay for one alcohol-misuse screening (SABIRT) for adults who misuse alcohol but are not alcohol dependent.
+Services that our plan pays for What you must pay ~ Alcohol misuse screening and counseling \$0 We pay for one alcohol-misuse screening (SABIRT) for adults who misuse alcohol but are not alcohol dependent.
 This includes pregnant women.
-If you screen positive for alcohol misuse, you can get up to four brief, face-to-face counseling sessions each year (if you are able and alert during counseling) with a qualified primary care provider or practitioner in a primary care setting.
-Ambulance services \$0 Covered ambulance services include ground, fixed-wing, and rotary-wing (helicopter) ambulance services.
+If you screen positive for alcohol misuse, you can get up to four brief, face-to-face counseling sessions each year (if you are able and alert to actively participate during counseling) with a qualified primary care provider (PCP) or practitioner in a primary care setting.
+Ambulance services \$0 Covered ambulance services include ground and air (airplane and helicopter).
 The ambulance will take you to the nearest place that can give you care.
 Your condition must be serious enough that other ways of getting to a place of care could risk your health or life.
-Ambulance services for other cases must be approved by us.
+Ambulance services for other cases (non-emergent) must be approved by us.
 In cases that are not emergencies, we may pay for an ambulance.
-Your condition must be serious enough that other ways of getting to a place of care could risk your life or health. Õ Annual wellness visit \$0 You should get an annual checkup.
+Your condition must be serious enough that other ways of getting to a place of care could risk your life or health.
+Annual wellness visit \$0 You can get an annual checkup.
 This is to make or update a prevention plan based on your current risk factors.
 We pay for this once every 12 months.
-Asthma Preventive Services \$0 You can receive asthma education and a home environment assessment for triggers commonly found in the home for people with poorly controlled asthma. assessment for triggers commonly found in the home for
+Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare visit.
+However, you don't need to have had a Wecome to Medicare visit to get annual wellness visits after you've had Part B for 12 months.
+Asthma Preventive Services \$0 You can receive asthma education and a home environment assessment for triggers commonly found in the home for people with poorly controlled asthma.